Definition of Equity in Accounting: How Does it Work?

 In simpler terms, equity represents an ownership interest in the company.
 For instance, if a company owns assets like buildings and technology (tangible assets) and patents (intangible assets), these contribute to the company's total assets.
 From this total, if you subtract all liabilities, like loans or debts the company owes, what remains is equity.
 This concept also translates to personal equity, where an individual's personal assets minus their personal liabilities equal their net worth.

 To calculate equity, accounting statements use a straightforward formula: Total Assets minus Total Liabilities equals Equity.
 This basic calculation can reveal a lot about a company, including its ability to cover debts and fund its operations, making it a crucial point of analysis for investors, financial analysts, and accounting firms.
+There are four broad categories of equity owners:

 Why is Equity Important for Businesses?